 The Arizona Dream Builder Foundation, a 501(c)(3) nonprofit organization, was established to provide educational and workplace readiness opportunities to youth in Arizona for the purpose of cultivating life-long leaders for social justice who, through their actions, will strengthen their community and our state while building a culture of service.
 Since its inception in 2008 over 1400 High School seniors have applied to the Dream Scholar program and 20 Dream Scholars have received a four year scholarship award, totaling over $74,000 in scholarship funds.

 In 2009, Arizona Dream Builder Foundation implemented the Dream Intern program, which provides 8-week Internships to select Arizona High School graduates.
-As of June 2012, 27 Dream Interns have been placed with 8 companies, accounting for approximately 9000 hours of work skills development and over $65,000 earned in wages by its students.
+To date, the Arizona Dream Builder Foundation has managed the placement and employment of 41 Dream Interns with companies across the Valley, accounting for approximately 13,000 hours of work skills development and over $100,000 earned in wages by its students.